HL7/fhir-shorthand/input/pagecontent/reference.md

 Assignment rules have two different interpretations, depending on context:

-* In an instance, an assignment rule fixes the value of the target element.
+* In an instance, an assignment rule sets the value of the target element.
 * In a profile or extension, an assignment rule establishes a pattern that must be satisfied by instances conforming to that profile or extension.
 The pattern is considered "open" in the sense that the element in question may have additional content in addition to the prescribed value, such as additional codes in a CodeableConcept or an extension.

 If conformance to a profile requires a precise match to the specified value (which is rare), then the following syntax can be used: